Jay Briscoe: New Japan Pro-Wrestling (2016–2019)

 The Briscoe Brothers returned to NJPW in June 2016 at Dominion 6.19 in Osaka-jo Hall, where they defeated Guerrillas of Destiny to win the IWGP Tag Team Championship.
 They made their first successful title defense on August 14 against Bullet Club.
 On September 22 at Destruction in Hiroshima, the Briscoe Brothers defeated reigning IWGP Junior Heavyweight Tag Team Champions the Young Bucks for their second successful title defense.
-On October 10, 2016 at King of Pro-Wrestling, they lost the title back to Guerrillas of Destiny.
+On October 10, 2016, at King of Pro-Wrestling, they lost the title back to Guerrillas of Destiny.

 Impact Wrestling (2022)

-On April 1, 2022, at Multiverse of Matches, the Briscoe Brothers made their Impact Wrestling debut, losing to the Good Brothers.
-On May 7, 2022, they defeated Violent By Design at Under Siege to win the Impact World Tag Team Championship.
-On the May 8, 2022 taping of Impact Wrestling; they successfully defended the titles in a rematch against Violent By Design.
-At Slammiversary in June 2022 they lost the titles to the Good Brothers.
+On April 1, 2022, at Multiverse of Matches, The Briscoe Brothers made their Impact Wrestling debut, losing to The Good Brothers (Doc Gallows and Karl Anderson). on the April 28 episode of Impact, The Briscoe Brothers returned and defeated Heath and Rhino.

+On May 7, 2022, they defeated Violent By Design (represented by Eric Young and Deaner) at Under Siege to win the Impact World Tag Team Championship for the first time. on the May 19 episode of Impact, The Briscoe Brothers defeated Violent By Design (Deaner and Joe Doering) to retain the titles.
+On the May 26 episode of Impact, The Briscoe Brothers and Josh Alexander defeated Violent By Design (Deaner, Eric Young and Joe Doering) in a six man tag team match.
+On the June 16 episode of Impact, The Briscoe Brothers defeated Bullet Club (Jay White and Chris Bey).

+At Slammiversary, The Briscoe Brothers lost the titles to The Good Brothers (Doc Gallows and Karl Anderson) ending their reign at 43 days.
+On the June 23 episode of Impact, The Briscoe Brothers and James Storm lost to Honor No More (Eddie Edwards, Matt Taven and Mike Bennett) in a six man tag team match.